Combining Observational Data and Language for Species Range Estimation: Conclusion

 \section{Conclusion}

 The generation of detailed species range maps is often constrained by the need for extensive location observations, which can be expensive and time-consuming to collect.
-Our LE-SINR approach mitigates this issue by mapping species observations and textual descriptions into the same space, enabling zero-shot range map generation from text alone.
-Unlike other methods making use of text, we can generate a global range map for a species with a single forward pass of our language model, massively increasing usability for potential downstream users.
+Our LE-SINR approach mitigates this issue by mapping species observations and text descriptions into the same space, enabling zero-shot range map generation from text alone.
+Unlike other methods that make use of text, we can generate a global range map for a species with a single forward pass of our language model, significantly increasing usability for potential downstream users.

 Our extensive evaluation shows that zero-shot range maps produced by LE-SINR, derived solely from text descriptions, can outperform those produced by state-of-the-art models trained on tens of observations.
 Additionally, using LE-SINR as a prior also significantly enhances few-shot performance.
-By learning to relate textual species descriptions with locations where that species has been observed, we show that LE-SINR develops an understanding of a wide range of geographical and environmental features, as well as unrelated concepts not seen in the training data such as historical events and aspects of culture.
+By learning to relate text descriptions of species with locations where that species has been observed, we show that LE-SINR develops an understanding of a wide range of geographical and environmental features, as well as unrelated concepts not seen in the training data such as historical events and aspects of culture.

-{\bf Acknowledgements.} We thank the iNaturalist community for providing the data used for training our models.
+\begin{ack} We thank the iNaturalist community for providing the data used for training our models.
 OMA was in part supported by a Royal Society Research Grant.
-SM and MH are supported by grant \#2329927 from the National Science Foundation.
+SM and MH are supported by grant \#2329927 from the National Science Foundation. \end{ack}

 {A\arabic{table}} {A\arabic{figure}} { Appendix}